 - Has no iOS or Android mobile apps

-BigCommerce has everything you need to build your ecommerce store.
+Most BigCommerce reviews on the internet have a similar feedback about the platform.
+BigCommerce is a powerful tool.
+It has everything you need to build your ecommerce store.

 With the abundance of educational resources and exceptional support, the possibilities are endless while working with BigCommerce.